Natural Products Show, Like the Category, Shows Growth

 Somewhere amidst the hemp milk, the chia sprouts and various suppliers’ claims on the next superfruit, it hits you: This show is very busy, and it’s growing.

 Natural Products Expo East, like the natural and organic food sub-industry it represents, is growing at a healthy clip.
 According to the show’s sponsors, the natural products industry grew 9.8 percent in 2007 to more than $62 billion in sales.
-The show grew 4 percent in attendance to more than 26,000 – that’s considerably larger than the past Institute of Food Technologists’ food expo -- and featured more than 2,100 exhibits Oct.
+The show itself grew four percent in attendance to more than 26,000 — that’s considerably larger than the past Institute of Food Technologists’ food expo — and featured more than 2,100 exhibits Oct.
 15-18 in the Boston Convention & Exhibition Center.

 Food and beverages account for maybe two-thirds of the show, the rest of the booths hawking everything from nutritional supplements to health and beauty aids to compact fluorescent light bulbs.
-Food & bev does appear to be the star attraction, however, and a good place to start is the annual New Products Showcase Awards.
+Food and beverage does appear to be the star attraction, however, and a good place to start is the annual New Products Showcase Awards.

 Food and beverage winners were: Peaceworks Holdings’ Kind Plus Mango Macadamia Nutrition Bars (winner in the food category); Undercover Vegetable Co.’s Yotta Bars (most innovative); and Gourmé Food Co.’s Gourmé Mist vinegar and oil sprays (best packaging).
 In the newly introduced “New England’s Best” category, Putney Pasta’s Chicken Alfredo Skillet took top honors.